efoosag/appointment-front-end/README.md

 ### Setup

-- In order to get a copy of this project you need to clone it from https://github.com/efoosag/appointment-front-end.git
+- In order to get a copy of this project you need to clone it from `https://github.com/efoosag/appointment-front-end.git`
+- The link to the backend file is  `https://github.com/efoosag/appointment-front-end.git`

 ### Install and start